 This is one of the most incredible coincidences of all time.
 Strongman stories exist both in Greek mythology and the Bible.

-Here we have Hercules slaying the Nemean lion as one of his twelve famous labours.
+Here we have Hercules slaying the Nemean lion as one of his twelve famous labors.

 The problem is that many believe this golden fountain figure found in the Peterhof Palace in Saint Petersburg to be Samson from the Bible.

-The figure below is supposed to represent Samson from the Bible and he’s pretty much doing the exact same thing with a lion.
+The figure below is supposed to represent Samson from the Bible, and he’s pretty much doing the same thing with a lion.

-It’s proof in my opinion that Samson is a copycat story which tries to conceal the memory of Greek mythology.
+In my opinion, it’s proof that Samson is a copycat story that tries to conceal the memory of Greek mythology.

-The sad part in regard to the Samson story is another case where they turn a woman into a betrayer as they often like to do in the Bible.
+The sad part concerning the Samson story is that it is another case where they turn a woman into a betrayer as they often like to do in the Bible.